Ireland in the Eurovision Song Contest 1995: Eurosong '95

 Following its victory, the winning song "Dreamin' caused some controversy following plagiarism allegations due to similarities to a Julie Felix song called "Moonlight".
 The second-placed song in the national final, "Always You", was for a while considered as a potential replacement for Friel, however an agreement with Felix allowed the song to continue in the contest.

 At Eurovision

 "Dreamin' went on to take 14th place in the contest with 44 points, breaking Ireland's record three-year-long winning streak.

+The contest was broadcast on RTÉ 1 (with commentary by Pat Kenny) and on radio station RTÉ Radio 1 (with commentary by Larry Gogan).